Home / OLSAS Application Guide / OLSAS – Queen’s University

 Queen’s University is situated on traditional Anishinaabe and Haudenosaunee Territory.
 To acknowledge this traditional territory is to recognize history that predates the earliest European colonies and its significance for the Indigenous peoples who lived, and continue to live, upon it.

-Queen’s University is located in the historic city of Kingston, midway between Toronto and Montreal.
+Queen’s University is in the historic city of Kingston, midway between Toronto and Montreal.
 Our compact campus borders residential neighbourhoods and Lake Ontario.
 Kingston’s vibrant downtown is within walking distance.

 Queen’s Faculty of Law provides upgraded teaching facilities with: